Harrison-M/marca-wiki/Files-Documentation.md

 Editing a review doc is no different than editing any other doc.
 There is no editing of the Review File entity.

+DELETING a "parent" doc (one that has a review associated).
+We think the best practice is to change the listing for the doc to "deleted" and keep the association.

 ***

 ## To Be Done